mhoffm32/TowerDefense-RPG/README.md

 # The Immortal Garden

-- A medieval-themed castle exploration RPG
+- A medieval-themed castle exploration RPG created using Pygame
 - Players can customize their character, collect coins and gems to power up up weapons, buy pet dragons, interact with NPCs while exploring the castle
 - Power up your castles defenses to protect the garden of immortality and win the game!